AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 You can notice that you can even mix between pointy corners and round corners, which is another thing that isn't possible with pure p5js (without writing a lot of additional code towards that end).
 This definitely came in clutch this Genuary.
 The remainder of this post will walk you through this really cool and useful algorithm, step by step.

 <h2><a name='credit'></a>Credit where credit's due</h2>
 The code discussed in this post stems from this <a href="https://stackoverflow.com/a/44856925">stackoverflow answer</a> by stackoverflow user <a href="https://stackoverflow.com/users/3877726/blindman67">Blindman67</a>.
 (Go give him some upvotes on his answer if you find this useful!)
-Blindman67 explains his strategy in detail, and is more than sufficient for you to start using his code.
+Blindman67 explains his strategy succinctly, and is more than sufficient for you to start using his code.

 But for the sake of REALLY understanding the algorithm, we'll recreate it from scratch based off of his explanation and analyzing his code!
 There are a number of noteworthy things going on, that are worth inspecting in more detail, and can be generalized to a number of other scenarios.